punch-mission/paper-variable-point-spread-functions/README.md

 There are three demos from the paper in this repository
 #### 1. Model data
 This is fake data.
-It is shown in `notebooks/model-data.ipynb`.
+Simply run all cells in `notebooks/model-data.ipynb`.
+The resulting figure is `figures/mode.png`

 #### 2. PUNCH data

 #### 3. DASH data
+First run `scripts/correct_dash.py`.
+Then to generate figures run `notebooks/dash.ipynb`.
+This will generate the figure `figures/dash.png`.